dfarrell07/puppet-opendaylight/README.markdown

 }
 ```

-### Enabling ODL OVSDB HA
+### Enabling ODL HA

-To enable ODL OVSDB HA, use the `enable_ha` flag.
+To enable ODL HA, use the `enable_ha` flag.
 It's disabled by default.

 When `enable_ha` is set to true the `ha_node_ips` should be populated with the
-IP addresses that ODL will listen on for each node in the OVSDB HA cluster and
+IP addresses that ODL will listen on for each node in the HA cluster and
 `ha_node_index` should be set with the index of the IP address from
 `ha_node_ips` for the particular node that puppet is configuring as part of the
 HA cluster.